peytondmurray/CV/peyton_murray_cv.typ

     #h(1fr)
     May 2021 - Present

     - As part of Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs.
-Much of this work consisted of open source contributions to upstream Python packages in the scientific Python ecosystem - see my #link("https://github.com/peytondmurray", "GitHub profile") for examples of my work.
-In addition to being technical lead for numerous projects, I also acted as a personnel manager for a team of Quansight developers from around the globe.
+Much of this work consisted of open source bug fixes, feature development, and maintenance for critical packages in the Python scientific ecosystem, including `jupyter`, `scipy`, `numpy`, `conda`, the `tensorflow` ecosystem, and many smaller projects; see my
+      #link("https://github.com/peytondmurray", "GitHub profile") for examples of my work.
+      As technical lead I designed archictecture, led development, and delivered solutions on time and within budget.
+I also acted as a personnel manager for a team of developers from around the globe.
   ],
   [],
   [